umd-cmsc330/fall2022/discussions/discussion1/README.md

 s2 = "Lightyear 123456789"
 if p1 =~ s2 then
-    puts $2.to_i                    # Will print out the student's UID as an integer i.e. 123456789. end                                 # Notice how the backreferences are reset each time you do a match
+    puts $2.to_i                    # Will print out the student's UID as an integer i.e. 123456789. end                                 # Notice how the variables storing the capture groups are reset each time you do a match
 ```